Meteor-Community-Packages/meteor-collection-hooks/README.md

 previous and new documents to take further action.

 - `this.previous` contains the document before it was updated.
+  - The optional `fetchPrevious` option, when set to false, will not fetch documents before running the hooks. `this.previous` will then not be available.
+The default behavior is to fetch the documents.
 - `this.transform()` obtains transformed version of document, if a transform was defined.
 Note that this function accepts an optional parameter to specify the document to transform — useful to transform previous: